 The Interactive Plan of Study, or iPOS, is an agreement between the student, the academic unit, and the Graduate College.
-The iPOS must be submitted by the time the student has enrolled in 50 percent of the minimum credit hours required for the degree program, and before completing comprehensive exams, thesis/dissertation.
-Students are encouraged to submit their iPOS by the end of their first semester (masters) or second semester (doctoral).
+The iPOS must be submitted in the first semester of the program.
+Students are encouraged to review the iPOS at the end of each semester to ensure the courses listed on the iPOS match the student's transcript and that the courses meet the plan of study course requirements.
 More information on iPOS can be found here.

-Faculty advisor/chair: program director (masters) or faculty advisor and committee (doctoral)
+Faculty advisor/chair: program director